Green-Solutions-Software/Public/HowTo.md

 With the Green Solutions REST API, all functions and data of the omni-channel system can be accessed.

-In the documentation, the synonym "middleware" is used for the Green Solutions omni-channel system and the synonym "external software system" for the external software system such as ERP, merchandise management or web shop.
+In the documentation, the synonym "middleware" is used for the Green Solutions omni-channel system and the synonym "external software system" is used for the external software system such as ERP, merchandise management or web shop.

 As an innovative software company, we have specialized 100% in the horticultural industry.
 With our cloud-based omni-channel solution, all relevant online and offline channels such as web shop, website, signage, newsletters, apps, social media, print media, etc. can be managed centrally from one system.
 In addition, the customer can access the huge Green Solutions database for all channels - with thousands of photos, videos, editorial reports, plant and product data.